Siam Square Bangkok

 The jewel in the crown of the city’s shopping centers – Siam Paragon – completes the strip of malls that begins at MBK and fringes the square.
 These are where Bangkok earns its stripes as an international fashion hub, with a profusion of leading designers having flagship stores inside.
 Read More...

 To sum Siam Square up in a word, 'eclectic', would be about right.
 An abundance of food options pepper the streets, from classic Thai street food to global delicacies, to sweet and simple sandwiches and pastries.
-The Siam Discovery Centre and Siam Paragon are home to the ultimate fashion café – Greyhound (he of the sculptured smock).
-Greyhound is a gimmick restaurant, riddled with quirks and an impressive fusion menu, a haunt of high-society and media types.
+The Siam Discovery Centre and Siam Paragon are home to an incredible array of restaurants and cafes, but don’t discount Siam Square itself, as plenty of cafes, patisseries and street food hawkers compete with the latest dining trends; be that Japanese ramen, Korean hot pot or fusion pizza.

-The Hard Rock Café is another popular choice, for those who enjoy dining alongside Jimi Hendrix and John Lennon memorabilia.
-The usual burgers, steaks and Tex Mex are thrown for the ultimate Rock n Roll dining experience.
-For upscale dining, the high concentration of five-star hotels around the area provide some of the city’s most delectable dishes in unparalleled surroundings.
-Siam is also home to a number of rooftop bar and restaurants, including the Centara’s Red Sky and the newly opened Zense Restaurant at CentralWorld, situated in Bangkok’s leading lifestyle mall Zen.
+Hard Rock Café is another popular choice for visitors.
+Burgers, steaks and Tex Mex are served to a rock’n’roll soundtrack for the ultimate Americana dining experience.
+For upscale dining, the concentration of five-star hotels in Siam provide some of the city’s most delectable dishes in unparalleled surroundings.
+Siam is also home to a number of rooftop bar and restaurants, including Centara’s Red Sky and Zense Restaurant at CentralWorld.
+Read More...

 This is a fun area that carries elements of both old and new Thailand.
 Quirky Japanese-fashioned fads such as Karaoke booths collide with traditional bowling alleys and cinemas.
 Siam Paragon is a fusion of shopping and entertainment opportunities.

-Siam is also home to some of the city’s oldest picture houses such as the Lido, featuring art-house movies.
+Siam is also home to some of the city’s oldest picture houses such as The Lido and the beautiful, Art-Deco designed Scala, both of which feature art-house movies.
 A five-minute walk from the square, just past the National Stadium BTS is the Jim Thompson Museum; the enigmatic American famed for igniting the silk trade in Thailand.
 This is his former home.

-While Siam is not the centre of what you might call part of "Bangkok’s after hour’s club", it does fairly well for a night out.
-The majority of the city’s notorious nightlife is in Silom, the road running parallel to Patpong, 10 minutes away by Skytrain.
-If you feel like putting your dancing shoes on, then head over to the Novotel Bangkok On Siam Square where a popular entertainment complex pulls in a nightly crowd, especially when live bands perform.
+While Siam is not the centre of what you might call ‘Bangkok’s Best Nightlife’, it does fairly well for a night out.
+The majority of the city’s notorious nightlife is in Silom, 10 minutes away by Skytrain.
+If you feel like putting your dancing shoes on, then head over to the basement of Novotel Bangkok on Siam Square where a popular entertainment complex called CM2 pulls in big crowds, especially when live bands perform.

-Large in size and range of music, the DJ plays everything from Hip Hop to House; there is something to please most revelers.
+Large in size and range of music, the DJ plays everything from Hip Hop to House; there is something to please most revellers.
 Numerous upscale bars within the hotels that surround the square are popular with both tourists and Bangkok’s professionals.
-Read more...
+Hard Rock Café also has live bands perform nightly.